Domestic Violence in Nigeria

 High Level of Corruption

-Corruption has eaten into the fabrics of Nigeria to the extent that when a survivor of domestic violence goes to the law enforcement she is demanded money to file the complaint!
+Corruption has eaten into the fabric of Nigeria to the extent that when a survivor of domestic violence goes to law enforcement she is demanded money to file the complaint!
 Thereafter, She is tasked continuously to keep the case alive by paying more and in many cases even after spending the money the culprits walk free.
-In the majority of the times, the culprit bribes his way leaving the abused physically, mentally and psychologically traumatised.
+In the majority of the time, the culprit bribes his way leaving the abused physically, mentally and psychologically traumatised.

 Stigma and Shame

 Sexual violence and rape are associated with a lot of shame and stigma.
 Counselling services or psychological support to victims are not common in Nigeria due to the shame attached to it.
 Rape cases are hidden and survivors don’t seek help or support for emotional healing.
 This leads to behavioural problems, lack of trust and sexual disorders, post-traumatic stress disorder etc. among survivors.
 As discouraging as it may sound, some counsellors charge more for the services.
 Women also remain concerned about their privacy and confidentiality.
 Some non-governmental organizations have tried enlightening women by educating them about the signs of violence, empowering them financially and encouraging them to walk away from abusive relationships.
 But the cost of getting a divorce, enforcing court restraining order, or hiring an attorney is discouraging and there are very few pro bono services available.

 These are the reasons domestic violence is not actually seen as a crime in Nigeria, or punishable by law and has kept rising.
 Unfortunately, eyebrows are not raised against the perpetrators, instead, women are shamed, humiliated and made fun of.